updated 15 September 2025: The Musical Cannon and the Intentional Fallacy

 This is great; this is great understanding for you.

-To read some of these musical compositions that also have corresponding poems, direct yourself to www.hearyemullsaythezine.blogspot.com and enjoy the music and the poetry to see how good this idea can be accomplished and already has been with great success.
+To read some of my musical compositions that also have corresponding poems, direct yourself to one of my websites: www.hearyemullsaythezine.blogspot.com and enjoy the music and the poetry that I have put forth, myself, ben bussewitz, in order to see how good this idea can be accomplished and already has been by me, and in that high order, with and upon to great success.

 The term 'masters of the universe,' illustrates exactly that of which it means, in terms of the evocative and representational qualities of that which it indicates.